Fried apple pies like Granny used to make—sweet apple filling inside tender, lightly fried pastry dough! Simple Southern cooking at its best!

 - Turn heat to medium-high and bring to a boil.

-- Start with 4 heaping cups of self-rising flour and cut in ¾ cup Crisco shortening with a fork or your fingers.
-Mix well until shortening is fully incorporated into the flour.
+- Start with 4 heaping cups of self-rising flour and cut in 3/4 cup Crisco shortening and 1/4 cup butter with a fork or your fingers.
+Mix well until shortening/butter is incorporated into the flour.

 - Dip hands in flour and sprinkle additional flour onto dough so that you can knead it.
 Use additional flour as needed to be able to knead the dough until smooth and non-sticky.